Sol Stern

-Sol Stern (born 1935) is the author of the book Breaking Free: Public School Lessons and the Imperative of School Choice (2003) and has written extensively on education reform.
+Sol Stern (October 16, 1935 – July 11, 2025) was an American journalist and author of the book Breaking Free: Public School Lessons and the Imperative of School Choice (2003) and wrote extensively on education reform.

 Early life

-Stern was born in Ramat Gan, Israel (then Mandatory Palestine) in 1935.
-He was raised in the Bronx from infancy and attended the City College of New York; the University of Iowa; and the University of California, Berkeley.
+Stern was born in Ramat Gan, Mandatory Palestine on October 16, 1935.
+He was raised in the Bronx, New York, from infancy and attended the City College of New York, where he earned a bachelor's degree; the University of Iowa, where he earned a master's degree; and the University of California, Berkeley, where he began but did not complete a PhD program.

-Radicalism
+Career

-Stern began his career with the radical magazine Ramparts to which, in 1967, he contributed the article " A Short Account of International Student Politics and the Cold War with Particular Reference to the NSA, CIA, etc." It included the allegation that the Central Intelligence Agency (CIA) had supported the National Student Association, ties that later were confirmed by the organization itself.
+Stern began his career with the radical magazine Ramparts to which, in 1967, he contributed the article "A Short Account of International Student Politics and the Cold War with Particular Reference to the NSA, CIA, etc." It included the allegation that the Central Intelligence Agency (CIA) had supported the National Student Association, ties that later were confirmed by the organization itself.
 The CIA funded overseas projects to the tune of $3.3 million, and it recruited NSA staff members for intelligence work.
 In 1968, Stern signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments to protest the Vietnam War.